Ritwapriya-Mohanta/CODSOFT-3/README.md

 # CODSOFT-3

-This repository is about a Tic-Tac-Toe game developed using c++
+Building a simple console-based Tic-Tac-Toe game that allows two players to play against each other.